-See Item No. 412.26/00/00/01.00 of paragraph 8 of Schedule 1, read with section 13(3), and subject to the requirements contained in the proviso to the said item number.
+29 See Item No. 412.26/00/00/01.00 of paragraph 8 of Schedule 1, read with section 13(3), and subject to the requirements contained in the proviso to the said item number.

-motor dealer did not, or was precluded from, deducting input tax on the acquisition of the motor car, the rate of 0,3% will apply.
+dealer) was not entitled to deduct input tax on the acquisition of a motor car, then the rate of 0,3% will apply when calculating the taxable consideration for that fringe benefit.